 Esken Limited, the aviation and energy infrastructure group, is listed on the London Stock Exchange.
 As at the end of the financial year to 28 February 2021, Esken Limited had over 900 employees operating across two main operating divisions at sites throughout the United Kingdom.

 The operating divisions can be summarised as follows:

-Aims to deliver a first-class passenger experience through its ownership of London Southend Airport and Carlisle Lake District Airport, along with the provision of ground handling services at those and other UK airports.
+Aims to deliver a first-class passenger experience, along with the provision of ground handling services.

 Is the number one supplier of biomass in the UK, sourcing, processing, and supplying fuel to biomass plants under a mix of short and long-term contracts.